Author Archives: Regina

 Death is relentless absence..... we who stay surrender to letting go, and put our

 I was planning a post called Chasing Spring

 It would have been a, retrospectively, funny story about us sleeping in the car in a snow storm and shivering our way through France and Spain to Portugal, where the shivers continued and were probably the worst we've every experienced.
 Because most Portuguese don't believe in central heating.
 (Can't afford heating?
 Think any kind of heating is wimpy and not worth the trouble for, uuuh, just three short months?
 Or four- or five??).
 Whatever.
 Even a week feels too long, when you're

 Stuffed to the brim with all things travel-

-Joy and frustration and fascination, and with no room for more, we left Thailand for one of our favorite places of all, at home with family and friends, to regroup- and mainly, re-pack!
-Gladly, we came for the company, not the weather, (it shock froze us with a 30°C temperature drop....)
+Joy and frustration and fascination, and with no room for more, we left Thailand for one of our favorite places of all, home to family and friends, to regroup- and mainly, re-pack!
+Gladly, we came for the company, not the weather, (Switzerland shock froze us with a 30°C temperature drop....)

-For all the ambivalent press Thailand has been getting, and for all we’ve learned about the culture behind the perennial “show a smile- any smile” front, (thanks Elio dC. and
+For all the ambivalent press Thailand has been getting, and for all we’ve learned about the culture behind the perennial “show a smile- any smile” front, (thanks Elio d.C.

 It was just idle Sunday evening curiosity that attracted me to an article called Going Nowhere: Ten tips for expat Stayers who want to stay well.
 It's probably one of those boring listicles bloggers use to pad their pages, I said to M. But it was a bombshell!
 All the faint warning bells, the unsettling thoughts, the disturbing reserve we'd been feeling this time around in SE Asia, were brought into sharp focus by the article: What it takes to stay- to stay well- somewhere on the planet, away